Loading...

 Challenges and Blockers

-This section turns concerns into specific asks that a skip-level manager can respond to or route appropriately.
+This section turns blockers into specific asks that a leader can act on or route to the right owner.

 Feedback for Direct Manager

-• Have you discussed this feedback with your manager? (required)
+• May this feedback be shared with your direct manager? (required)

 Additional Notes